paolajuarezgomez/COA_GitOps_ADB_Ansible/README.md

 During this UseCase we're going to:

 * Use Github Actions to build different pipelines.
-* Create a test pipeline.
+* Create a test pipeline using Terratest.
-* Deploy IaC using Terraform
+* Deploy IaC using Terraform.

 ## ✅ Usage